 For an online review copy of Mind Matters as well as materials and training quotes, please contact Kay Reed, Executive Director.
 (KayReed @ DibbleInstitute.org or 510- 812 – 6238)

-We understand the quick turnaround this application requires and are here to help.
+We understand the quick turnaround this grant activity requires and are here to help.